smsummers1/e2/PeerReview/peer-review.md

 {
 	global $players, $max_players, $dealer;
 ```
+- Not a single comment listed in the code.
+- The use of $x throughout your code is confusing to me and might be better represented with a variable that better represents the contents that is stored in that variable.

 ### Do you have any additional comments not covered in the above questions?
 - For more novice players like myself you might consider including more details in your Instructions.
 In the ReadMe file I don't understand the second instruction *"Win instantly if the dealers hole card matches"* I don't know what a hole card is.